mit-hash/atlas-chat/README.md

 ## Future Improvements

-* Switch from polling to WebSockets for real-time updates or similar mechanism
+* Switch from polling messages to WebSockets for real-time updates or similar mechanism
 * Add authentication and session management for multi-user security
-* Optimize message queries with indexes
+* Optimize message queries
 * Enhance UI/UX with a separate service for scalability + frontend framework

 ---